righettig/DayZTradeCenter/README.md

     - improved the landing and features pages, features and contact pages
     - validation messages
     - Profile, implemented the "Complete history" feature.
+    - pagination: items, trades,  Items/Trade/Notifications.Delete is now done using ajax & jquery.
+    - Gamification: added "Bravery" score for each user.
+A +1 bravery score… … is assigned when trading with fresh users or with users with lower reputation.

+Added People page to see the rank based on the bravery score.

 - v0.3.5389.32644:
   - Trade management: